Core Ultra 5 235H vs Ryzen 9 8945H

 So, is Core Ultra 5 235H better than Ryzen 9 8945H?

 Yes.
-Core Ultra 5 235H is the better overall CPU here.
-You are getting a 3.1% average FPS lead across 50 shared CPU game tests in our data, 0.6% better Cinebench R23 multi-core, and the stronger long-term platform, which makes it the stronger all-around choice.
+Core Ultra 5 235H is the better all-around CPU here.
+It gives you a 3.1% average FPS lead across 50 shared CPU game tests in our data, 0.6% better Cinebench R23 multi-core, and the stronger long-term platform, which is enough to make it the stronger overall pick.

 Which one is better for gaming?

-If gaming is the priority, Core Ultra 5 235H is the better pick here.
+If gaming is the priority, Core Ultra 5 235H is the better pick.
 According to our tests, it delivers 3.1% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Core Ultra 5 235H is the better fit.
+For streaming, content creation, and heavier multitasking, Core Ultra 5 235H is the stronger fit.
 You are getting 0.6% better Cinebench R23 multi-core, backed by 14 cores and 14 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Core Ultra 5 235H still looks like the safer overall buy.
-Core Ultra 5 235H is at an unclear MSRP at unclear MSRP versus unclear MSRP, and it gives you a 3.1% average FPS lead across 50 shared CPU game tests in our data.
+Core Ultra 5 235H still makes the most sense overall.
+Core Ultra 5 235H comes in at an unclear MSRP at unclear MSRP versus unclear MSRP, and it still gives you a 3.1% average FPS lead across 50 shared CPU game tests in our data.

 Which one is more future-proof for 2026 and beyond?